Yonet/Angular-Interview-Questions/README.md

 * What's the difference between `dirty`, `touched`, and `pristine` on a form element?
 * How can you access validation errors in the template to display error messages?
 * What is async validation and how is it done?
+* What is the correct form control class name which is set to true when value is modified?

 #### NgModules Questions: